Trump threatens 100% tariff on BRICS countries if they pursue creating new currency

 The expanding group is valuable to China as it looks to forge closer partnerships with key players to challenge the United States’ global leadership.
 And it’s also a boon to Russia, which has been shunned economically and diplomatically by the West following its 2022 invasion of Ukraine.
 This year, Russia assumed rotating chairmanship of the group.

-During a BRICS summit in October, Russian President Vladimir Putin and Chinese leader Xi Jinping sought to project the message that the West stands isolated in the world, while a “global majority” of countries support their bid to challenge American global leadership.
+During the BRICS summit in October, Putin and Chinese leader Xi Jinping sought to project the message that the West stands isolated in the world, while a “global majority” of countries support their bid to challenge American global leadership.

 Trump’s latest economic threat comes days after he pledged massive hikes in tariffs on goods coming from Mexico, Canada and China starting on the first day of his administration.
 The move, Trump said, will be in retaliation for illegal immigration and “crime and drugs” coming across the border.